flyteorg/flytesnacks/cookbook/core/extend_flyte/README.rst

    * - Pros
      - Cons
    * - Service oriented way of deploying new plugins - strong contracts.
-Maintainers can deploy new versions of the backend plugin, fix bugs, without needing the users to upgrade Libraries etc
+Maintainers can deploy new versions of the backend plugin, fix bugs, without needing the users to upgrade libraries, etc.
-     - Need to be implemented in golang
+     - Need to be implemented in GOlang.
    * - Drastically cheaper and more efficient to execute.
-FlytePropeller is written in Golang and uses an event loop model.
-Each process of FlytePropeller can execute 1000's of tasks concurrently.
+FlytePropeller is written in GOlang and uses an event loop model.
+Each process of FlytePropeller can execute thousands of tasks concurrently.
-     - Needs a FlytePropeller build - *currently*
+     - Needs a FlytePropeller build (*currently*).
-   * - Flyte will guarantee resource cleanup
+   * - Flyte guarantees resource cleanup.
-     - Need to implement contract in some spec language like protobuf, openAPI etc
+     - Need to implement contract in a spec language like protobuf, OpenAPI, etc.
-   * - Flyteconsole plugins (capability coming soon) can be added to customize visualization and progress tracking of the execution
+   * - Flyteconsole plugins (capability coming soon!) can be added to customize visualization and progress tracking of the execution.
-     - Development cycle can be much slower than flytekit only plugins
+     - Development cycle can be much slower than flytekit-only plugins.
-   * - Resource controls and backpressure management is available -
+   * - Resource controls and backpressure management is available.
+     -
-   * - Implement once, use in any SDK or language
+   * - Implement once, use in any SDK or language!
      -

 =======